Braves vs. Angels Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Morton has started 20 games this season, and he's lasted five or more innings 18 times.
-He averages 5.7 innings per appearance.
+- He has earned a quality start 12 times in 21 starts this season.

+- Strider has pitched five or more innings in eight straight games and will look to extend that streak.

-- In 20 appearances this season, he has finished four without allowing an earned run.
+- He has made 21 appearances and finished four of them without allowing an earned run.

 |Opponent